astronomer/docs/astro/install-aws.md

 :::

-## Step 4: Provide setup information to Astronomer
+## Provide setup information to Astronomer

 After creating the AWS account, provide Astronomer support with the following information: